Birkin baronets

 The Birkin Baronetcy, of Ruddington Grange in the parish of Ruddington in the County of Nottingham, is a title in the Baronetage of the United Kingdom.
 It was created on 25 July 1905 for the businessman Thomas Isaac Birkin.
-He was a lace manufacturer, director of the Great Northern Railway and the Mercantile Steamship Company.
+He was a lace manufacturer, a director of the Great Northern Railway and of the Mercantile Steamship Company.
 His grandson, the 3rd Baronet, was a racing driver.
-He died without male issue and was succeeded by his uncle, the fourth Baronet who was succeeded by his nephew, the fifth Baronet.
-As of 2007 the title is held by the latter's son, the sixth Baronet, who succeeded in 1985.
+He died without male issue and was succeeded by his uncle, the 4th Baronet who was succeeded by his nephew, the 5th Baronet.
+As of the title is held by the latter's son, the 6th Baronet.